2025 Rulebook for DanceSport

 Only Regionals and Nationals are required to offer Pro/Am Scholarship events.

-Pro/Am age categories were changed from A, B, C, D to A1, A2, A3, A4 to avoid confusion with the proficiency classifications.
+The Pro/Am age categories were changed from A, B, C, D to A1, A2, A3, A4 to avoid confusion with the proficiency classifications.

 Collegiate Challenge Competitions contribute towards the eligibility to compete in the USA Dance National Ballroom DanceSport Championships only if the competitor is a member of USA Dance at the time of the competition and only in the competitor’s actual age category.
-So, if you are a Senior IV dancing with a Senior II and thus usually dance Senior I and II, you will gain the 2 qualifying points for your Senior II events since that is the age category that claims the partnership.
+So, if you are a Senior IV dancing with a Senior II and thus usually dance Senior I and II, you will gain the 1 qualifying point for your Senior II events since that is the age category that claims the partnership.
 You would need to qualify in Senior I events at other competitions if you wanted to dance them at Nationals.

 The criteria for an adjudicator to regain their Professional Athlete status has been moved from 6.1.2 to Section 4.4 where rules pertaining to Professional Athletes are located.
-6.1.2 has been edited to remove other material that appeared to be inaccurate.
+6.1.2 has been edited to remove other material which appeared to be inaccurate.

 The process of selecting USA Dance representatives to World Events has been edited.
 If two representatives are to be selected for a world event, the nomination process has been adjusted to give more weight to placement at Nationals and less to Ranking Points.